The Babylonian Marriage Market: Women's movement

 Edwin Long is thought to have conceived the painting in direct response to creation of the new laws centred around women's ownership and the ongoing women's suffrage movement.
-In 1870 a new law was passed which gave women the right to retain property even once they were married.
+The Married Women's Property Act 1870 gave women the right to retain property even once they were married.
 This was regarded as significant as prior to the law property of a married woman would be immediately given to the husband.
-Holloway College notes that while this law was a significant improvement from the previous one, many women remained uncontented and demanded greater reform.
+Holloway College notes that while this law was a significant improvement from the previous one, many women remained uncontested and demanded greater reform.

 Audience exposure to Assyrian/Babylonian artefacts and artwork

 Bohrer, a leading Art Historian and Archaeologist notes that The Babylonian Marriage Market was ground-breaking in Long's use of Western painting tradition and Eastern myth.
 The English artistic audience of the time had been exposed to Babylonian / Assyrian subject matter on a range of earlier occasions.